jessicarush/react-notes/create_react_app.md

 npm start
 ```

 > NOTE: I've had the issue [described here](https://stackoverflow.com/questions/70358474/error-while-creating-new-react-app-you-are-running-create-react-app-4-0-3-w).
-Who knows how it happended but the steps of clearing the cache and letting it install again fixed it.
+Who knows how it happened but the steps of clearing the cache and letting it install again fixed it.

 When you start the app you should be able to see it running at: